mdlincoln/mdlincoln.github.io/_posts/2016-05-10-digital-art-history-and-honthorsts-nickname.md

 |`dn`   | "Gherardo delle notti" or variant |
 |`other`| Some other name, or as "Gherardo" only |

-Classifying these names allows us to visualize how the use of different nicknames for Honthorst evolved over time:
+Hand-classifying these names allows us to visualize how the use of different nicknames for Honthorst evolved over time:

 ![Variations on nicknames for Honthorst over time.](/assets/images-display/honthorst_nickname.svg)